ALoveStory/LoveSpider/README.md

 Python 2.7.15 or later

 DESCRIPTION:
 A webcrawler for google search engine.
-Using python to capture and return first page of google results for any search input and output results through the command line.
+Using python to capture and return first page of google results for any search input.
+Program will return an "output.csv" file inside the same directory as the "spiderman.py" python file.
+The csv file will contain the links relative to your inquiry.

 INSTRUCTIONS:
 Enter your search query on the command line following "python spiderman.py".
-Program will return links relative to your inquiry.

 EXAMPLE:
 - python spiderman.py [Enter inquiry]